Kazakh National Crafts

 Felt products and processing remains as one of the most popular crafts in the decorative art of the great Asian steppes like Kazakhstan and other Central Asian countries.
 It was a major craft in Kazakh nomadic life as well as a significant work of women.
 Felt in Kazakhstan used mainly for flooring as a carpet well as covering a yurt.
 In addition, you can get a Kazakh felt souvenir toy, warm slippers, vests, scarves and much more.

-Kiiz is a simple felt carpet made of white, brown or grey wool, used as a foundation for making other products or to cover various parts of the yurt.
+Kiiz is a traditional felt carpet crafted from white, brown, or grey wool.
+It serves as a foundational layer in the construction of other wool products or is used to cover various parts of a yurt, such as the floor or walls.”

 Syrmak